asiffer/netspot/README.md

 ![architecture](assets/netspot-archi.png)

-At the lowest level, `netspot` parse packets and increment some basic **counters**.
+At the lowest level, `netspot` parses packets and increment some basic **counters**.
 This part is performed by the `miner` subpackage.
-The source can either be an network interface or a .pcap file (network capture).
+The packet source can either be an network interface or a .pcap file (network capture).

-At a given frequency, counter values are retrieved so as to build **statistics**, this is the role of the `analyzer`.
+At a given period (for instance every second), counter values are retrieved so as to build **statistics**.
+This is the role of the `analyzer`.
 The statistics are the measures monitored by `netspot`.

 Every statistic embeds an instance of the `SPOT` algorithm to monitor itself.
 This algorithm learns the *normal* behaviour of the statistic and constantly updates its knowledge.
 When an abnormal value occurs, `SPOT` triggers an alarm.

-The analyzer forwards statistics values, SPOT thresholds and SPOT alarms to the `exporter`.
-This last component dispatch these information modules that binds to different backends (console, file, socket or InfluxDB database).
+Finally, the `analyzer` forwards stat values, SPOT thresholds and SPOT alarms to the `exporter`.
+This last component dispatch these information to some modules that binds to different backends (console, file, socket or InfluxDB database currently).

 ## Roadmap

-- [ ] Rework unit tests
+- [x] Rework unit tests
 - [ ] Enrich documentation
 - [ ] Frontend?
 TUI?
 - [ ] Port `netspot` to arduino :)